The Graduate MA Program in Africana Studies

 Concentration Requirements (12 credits): Students must choose a concentration in either African or African American Studies.
 Each concentration will require 12 credits of coursework in the field of specialization.
 Supporting Courses (6 credits): Among electives, 3-4 credits may be taken outside of the Department.
 Comprehensive Examination: Satisfactory completion of a comprehensive examination in the specific areas of Africana Studies.

-Applying for Graduate Study: Use the associated Graduate admission links in the middle left menu to start your application process.
+Applying for Graduate Study: Apply online through the Office of Graduate Education.
 For specific information on deadlines and the Africana Studies admission process, contact Dr. Marcia Sutherland, Department of Africana Studies, Director of Graduate Studies.